Collection Development Policy

 Material is selected on the basis of the work as a whole and is not excluded because of isolated passages.
 The race, gender, sexual orientation, religion, national origin, disability, or political views of an author, frank or coarse language, the controversial content of an item, or the endorsement or disapproval of an individual or group in the community will not cause an item to be excluded from the collection.

-Access to library material shall not be restricted based on a library user’s age, race, gender, income, sexual orientation, education, religion, national origin, or disability.
+Access to library material shall not be restricted based on a library user’s age, race, gender, income, sexual orientation, education, religion, national origin, housing status or disability.
 Library material will not be marked or identified to show approval or disapproval of its contents.

 Responsibility for choosing what an individual will read rests with the individual.
 Responsibility for the use of library material by children and teens rests with their parents or legal guardians.
 At no time will library staff act in place of the parent or guardian.
 Selection of library material will not be inhibited by the possibility that it may come into the possession of children.